Chapter 6 : Alpha Dogs

 Sirius smirked at his best friend and I could have sworn even McGonagall’s mouth twitched a little.
 Lily however looked nothing short of indignant.

 “Alright!
 Well that’s enough for now.
 Let’s allow Ravenclaws to score some points too.”
-McGonagall adjusted her glasses, “Serial transfiguration!
+McGonagall adjusted her glasses all too soon, to a collective groan from the students “Serial transfiguration!
 Today’s lesson is not only a skill tested in your NEWT exams, it’s a skill that will prove extremely useful in the future for you!”

 She waved her wand and a box suddenly appeared in front of each of us.
 “Placed in front of you, is a box containing one animal.
 On top of the box is a list of three tasks.
 Your assignment is to transfigure your animal into each of the three mentioned items, in order, by the end of the class.”